5 Common Examples of PFIC & How to Get IRS Compliant

 Over the years, we have spoken with thousands of clients involving a broad range of complex international tax issues.
-Many of these complex issues involve matters regarding PFIC Reporting and Taxes.
+For better or worse (usually worse), many of these complex issues involve matters regarding PFIC Reporting and Taxes.

 What is a PFIC?